IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 );
 ```

-The format of the map is (with everything between <> being variable:
+The format of the map is (with everything between <> being a string:

 ```scss
 $animations: (